cloudflare/cloudflare-docs/content/email-routing/setup/email-addresses.md

 ---
-title: Configure email rules and addresses
+title: Configure email rules
 pcx-content-type: how-to
-weight: 3
+weight: 1
 ---

-# Routes
+# Configure email rules

-The Routes page allows you to setup and maitain different aspects of Email Routing.
-It is also here you can create and update your rules.
-Rules are pairs of custom email addresses paired with a destination address, that allows you to route emails to your preferred inbox.
+An email rule is a pair of a custom email address and a destination address.
+This allows you to route emails to your preferred inbox.
+You can have multiple custom addresses, to route email from specific providers to specific mail inboxes.

-{{<Aside type="note" header="Note">}}

-A custom address paired with destination address form an email rule.
-You can enable, disable, and delete email rules.

-{{</Aside>}}

 ## Custom addresses

-In this section you can create, enable, disable, and edit custom addresses.
-To add new custom addresses:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
 2. Go to **Email** > **Routes**.